Lexington, Kentucky

 The population of Lexington-Fayette County in 2020 was 322,570.

-Lexington is the home of the University of Kentucky, Bluegrass Community and Technical College, Transylvania University, and Lexington Theological Seminary.
+Lexington is the home of the University of Kentucky, Bluegrass Community and Technical College, Transylvania University, and Sullivan University.

 The old Fayette County Courthouse in Lexington was completed about 1898.